towolf/towolf.github.com/docs/PsychHardware/Daq/DaqAOutScan.markdown

 title: DaqAOutScan
 categories:
   - Daq
+encoding: UTF-8
 ---

 params=DaqAOutScan\(DeviceIndex,v,options\)
-USB\-1208FS: Analog output scan.
+USB-1208FS: Analog output scan.
 Produce sampled analog output voltage waveforms on one or two channels.
 This command sends the values in "v"
 \(one column per channel\) to the specified range of \(one or two\) output channels.